 I thoroughly enjoyed browsing the book and reading the tips, especially keeping an eye on secret spots.
 Filled with gorgeous photos of the city and in an easy to read format, it’s a handy resource for visitors planning a trip to the city.

-And if you can’t wait to get your hands on the book, you can purchase the VIP edition (hardcover) here for €25 + shipping costs.
+If you’d like to get a copy of this book for yourself or as a gift, you can purchase the VIP edition (hardcover) here for €25 + shipping costs.

 Tips from another local

 Since I’ve lived in Rome for over a decade, and fall into the criteria, I’d also like to share my tips with you.

 Made or Born Roman?

 Made Roman after having lived in Asia and the US.
 For the past 10 years, Rome has been home.

 Chapel of St. Sylvester in Santi Quattro Coronati.
 When I need a break from the hustle and bustle of the city, I seek solace here in the Chapel of St. Sylvester.
 I often have the place to myself to admire the well-preserved 13th century frescoes, even though it is is just a short walk from the Colosseum.
 When you visit, you are asked for a donation of €1 per person.

 I love the paper-thin crunchy Roman pizza and my favorite place is Da Remo in Trastevere.
 For typical Roman dishes of amatriciana, carbonara, and cacio e pepe, Flavio al Velovevodetto in Testaccio.
 In the restaurant, which sits in Monte Testaccio, you can see the layers of amphorae that created this hill.
 Here are more favorite places to eat in Rome.